Chefs in the Culinary Tent presented lots of great ideas for cooking with mushrooms.

 This year’s Celebrity Chef is World Food Champion Jennifer Daskevich.
 As a competitive cook, lawyer, restaurant owner, wine sommelier, award winning food photographer and budding foodie entrepreneur – Jennifer’s life is more than just “A Little Gourmet Everyday” – it’s a full sprint living buffet.

 In addition to multiple TV appearances, now as a recurring featured local Tampa Food Personality on NBC Affiliate WFLA, and her winning role in FYI’s Original Series “World Food Championships”, Jennifer competes and wins major competitions regularly.
-She is the 2013 World Sandwich Champion, and the 2015 Chevron Game Day Chef of the Year (crowned this year at the Rose Bowl), amongst many wins.
-Learn more at Sandwich American’s website.
+She is the 2013 World Sandwich Champion, and the 2015 Chevron Game Day Chef of the Year (crowned this year at the Rose Bowl), among many wins.

 Chef Robbie Jester has made his stamp on many Delaware restaurants from the Hotel DuPont to Toscana and is now head chef at the reinvented Stone Balloon Ale House.
 He is a graduate of the Culinary Institute of America where he graduated with high honors.

 Jester’s talents have not gone unnoticed; he was one of a handful of chefs chosen for Maryland Governor O’Malley’s 2009, 2010 and 2011 Buy Local Challenges, and for Chefs by the Bay in 2010 and 2011.
 Chef Robbie was featured on Food Network show Guy’s Grocery Games in November 2015 and is slated to compete on several other TV programs in 2016.